ppy/osu-wiki/wiki/Ranking_criteria/Metadata/en.md

 - **[Primary metadata sources](/wiki/Beatmap/Primary_metadata_source) must be used as reference.** You may modify metadata from primary sources only in ways allowed or required by the Ranking Criteria.
 If no primary sources are available, use what is most recognisable.
 - **All difficulties in a beatmap set must have identical `Title`, `Artist`, `Tag`, `Source`, and `BeatmapSetID` fields.**
-- **`Artist` or `Title` fields over 81 characters must be shortened.**  <!-- Note: this rule can be dropped with no replacement if lazer allows for more flexible metadata uploads -->
+- **`Artist` or `Title` fields over 81 characters must be shortened.**  <!-- this rule matches a technical limitation of BSS and can be removed if the issue is fixed -->
   - Start by dropping additional markers.
     - When a long artist field uses `CV` formatting[^character-voice-actor], shorten it by dropping character names and listing out only the `Voice Actor` names.
   - If not sufficient, truncate the field and indicate this by using `...` in a sensible place.